Network Vulnerability Assessment

-A network vulnerability assessment plan depends on the complexity and size of your network infrastructure and the type of the targeted environment (production, development, etc.).
-Based on the portfolio of 150+ cybersecurity projects, ScienceSoft outlines some general steps that are characteristic of all network vulnerability assessment projects.
+ScienceSoft plans network vulnerability assessment, according to the complexity and size of your network infrastructure and the type of the targeted environment (production, development, etc.).
+Below, our security team shares a sample plan for conducting vulnerability assessment.

 - Defining network vulnerability assessment goals (e.g., network segmentation check, malware scanning, preparing for HIPAA compliance audit).